EntEthAlliance/EEA_Terms-of-Use/README.md

   2/ Provide your comments to the Issue.

-  3/ The person that created the Issue will incorporate the agreement in a document uploaded in the /draft/ repository.
+  3/ The person that created the Issue will incorporate the agreement in a document uploaded in the /draft/ folder.

   4/ Once the document is agreed by the participants, it will be moved to a new folder called /accepted/.